Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 ```
 to `HollowKnightDiscordRPC/references` folder.
 3. Build the solution using an IDE or `dotnet build`.
-4. The result will be in `bin/Release/HollowKnightDiscordRPC.dll`
+4. The result will be in `bin/Release/HollowKnightDiscordRPC.dll (or bin/debug/)`

 ## Authors